corrado-github/as24_project/README.md

 The customer's questions are:
 + what's the market price of my old car (Fiat Punto Evo)?
 + I want to buy an electric car (BMW i3).
-If I don't like it, then I want to sell it after one year for a price that differ as less as possible to the purchase price.
-In other words, can you identify which BMW i3 keep at best their value with mileage?
+If I don't like it, then I want to sell it after one year for a price that differ as less as possible with respect to the purchase price.
+In other words, can you identify which BMW i3 keep at best their value?

 In order to answer to these questions we collected the data by scraping the website Autoscout24.it for the two cars with a "spider" code.
 We want to analyse them and building a predictive ML model.